jameslally/AzureBus-Simple-Request-Response/README.md

-# AzureBus-Simple-Request-Response
-Simple .Net Core request response servicebus
+# .Net Core example - Azure Service Bus 'Request-Response' pattern

 ## Steps to get working two way service bus messaging
 * Within Azure create two service bus queues.
-These queues must support sessions. (sessiontest and sessiontestresponse)
+These queues must support sessions.
+(I have named them sessiontest and sessiontestresponse in the configs)
 * Ensure these queue names must match the appsettings.json in both projects.
 * Update the servicebus connection string to your Azure service either directly in config or using user secrets.
 * Run up both projects using your tools of choice